school-brainhack/school-brainhack.github.io/content/en/project/Intro-BrainDecoding-BHS/index.md

 &nbsp;

-However, some methods seem to work better than others, It shouldn’t be forgotten that the size and type of data plays an important role in the results of different models.
+However, some methods seem to work better than others, It shouldn’t be forgotten that the size and type of data play an important role in the results of different models.
 As an example, generally multi-layer networks have better results on big datasets.
 In this case, the results are desirable considering the small size of the input data.

 &nbsp;

 ## Tools I learned during this project
-ALL the tools that are mentionned above, also I touched TensorFlow!
+Besides all the tools said earlier, I touched TensorFlow as well!

 ## Conclusion
 Along with many open science tools that I have learned and used during this course; BHS was a great introduction to machine learning.
-I trained several machine learning classification methods to learn and compare their performance on the mentioned dataset that helped to strengthen my skills in Python and using ML/DL models.
+I trained several machine learning classification methods to learn and compare their performance on the Haxby dataset that helped to strengthen my skills in Python and using ML/DL models.

 In the beginning, I explored brain decoding scripts by following tones of tutorials (mostly from Nilearn and sklearn).
 In the next step, I created a notebook to improve my coding skills and ML knowledge by evaluating the performance of seven different classifiers.
 I used plotly for making interactable graphs to demonstrate the results.
-In the end, I tried my first ever deep learning algorithm which was an artificial neural network.
+In the end, I tried my first ever multi-layer algorithm which was an artificial neural network.
 Additionally, the focus on reproducible science taught me how to make a deliverable project based on an open-science concept.

 ## Deliverables